andywiecko/BurstMathUtils/README.md

 - Clone or download this repository and then select `package.json` using Package Manager (`Window/Package Manager`).

-- Use package manager via git install: `https://github.com/andywiecko/BurstMathUtils.git`.
+- Use package manager via git install: `https://github.com/andywiecko/BurstMathUtils.git#`.
+(Note: one can specify exact version with a proper tag: `https://github.com/andywiecko/BurstMathUtils.git#v1.2.0`)

 ## Features